 During the twentieth century, the Hovawart’s numbers severely declined as newer breeds like the German shepherd took on the breed’s job as a guard and working dog.
 In 1915, zoologist Kurt Friedrich Konig saved the breed from extinction when he put on breeding efforts by using similar-looking dogs from the Black Forrest region and crossed them with Newfoundland, Leonberger, German shepherd, Bernese mountain dog, and African hunting dog.
 In 1922, the first Hovawart litter was listed into the German Breeding Registry.
 The Hovawart breed was registered with the German Kennel Club in 1937.

 The Hovawart’s numbers once again declined during the Second World War.
-It remains a popular companion breed in its home country because of its even temper and adaptability but it is still considered a rare breed in other parts of the world, including the UK.
-The Hovawart is registered with The Kennel Club under the Working group.
+It remains a popular companion breed in its home country because of its even temper and adaptability, but it is still considered a rare breed in other parts of the world, including the UK.
+The Hovawart is registered with the Kennel Club under the Working Group.

 This handsome dog has relatively low grooming needs as it only requires brushing two to three times a week.
 This becomes more frequent during the spring and autumn when shedding is heavier.
 It is a clean dog that should only be bathed when needed to avoid stripping off natural oils.

 It is also important to maintain good oral hygiene by regular tooth brushing as well as providing your Hovawart with dental chews to remove tartar build-up.
 Also make sure that its ears are clean and nails are trimmed.